softworkz/embyuserwiki/Parental Controls.md

 ![](images/server/users13.png)

+Content with a higher rating will not be displayed.
 This value will not affect unrated content, but there are additional options to control that as well:

 ![](images/server/users14.png)